-Our client, age 55, took a computer cable worth $6.99 from Fry’s in Manhattan Beach.
+Our client, age 55, took a computer cable worth $6.99 without paying for it from Fry’s in Manhattan Beach.
 He was stopped by the electronics store’s loss prevention employees a few feet outside the store and later picked up by the Manhattan Beach Police Department, who took him to the police station for booking.
 It was our client’s first ever criminal offense.

 After his arrest, our client was dumbfounded at being charged with a misdemeanor for such an item of such small value.
+He said a warning was all that was necessary.
 However, as he was to later understand, it is not so much the value of the item taken as the act of stealing and the mental intent to do so that is more significant than the value of the item stolen.

 The Torrance District Attorney further explained that because of the sophistication and apparent planning that was recorded on the store security cameras, the conduct was more relevant than the value of the item at issue.

 Greg Hill of our office, however, negotiated a plea bargain wherein our client would “earn” an infraction, as a charge of violating Penal Code section 490.1 (and the section 484(a) charge would be dismissed), if he completed an online shoplifting course and performed sixty hours of community service.
 This was a big relief to our client, a then-unemployed auto mechanic, because an infraction is equated with a parking ticket, but a misdemeanor is associated with a more serious offense.

 In addition, since shoplifting is a crime involving dishonesty, our client was extremely worried that a misdemeanor conviction would disqualify him from employment if the employer did a background check on him, as they might expect him to steal from a customer’s car being entrusted to the shop for repairs, or that our client would steal tools from his employer.